 - 3.7 Under the Crime and Disorder Act 1998, the authority must exercise its functions, having regard to the likely effect on crime and disorder in its area, and must do all it can to prevent crime and disorder.
-Where its discretion is engaged, the authority will seek to promote the licensing objective of preventing crime and disorder in a manner which supports the Lancashire County Council Community Safety Action Plan and any local community safety priorities or emerging threats identified Burnley Community Safety Delivery Group (MATAC) - 3.8 If relevant representations are made in relation to a premises licence or club premises certificate, the council will consider whether it is necessary to impose conditions to regulate behaviour on the premises and access to them where this relates to licensable activities, and the licensing objectives.
+Where its discretion is engaged, the authority will seek to promote the licensing objective of preventing crime and disorder in a manner which supports the Lancashire County Council Community Safety Action Plan and any local community safety priorities or emerging threats identified Burnley Community Safety Delivery Group (MATAC) or any similarly constituted group. - 3.8 If relevant representations are made in relation to a premises licence or club premises certificate, the council will consider whether it is necessary to impose conditions to regulate behaviour on the premises and access to them where this relates to licensable activities, and the licensing objectives.
 Any conditions attached will not seek to manage the behaviour of customers once they are beyond the direct management of the licence holder, their staff or agents, but may seek to impact on the behaviour of customers on or in the immediate vicinity of premises as they seek to enter or leave. - 3.9 Conditions will be targeted on deterrence and the prevention of crime and disorder.
-The authority may consider: - The need for and location of CCTV cameras - The need for door supervision - The need for a text or radio pager system allowing communication between premises and with the Police - Conditions setting capacity limits where this is necessary to prevent overcrowding likely to lead to disorder and violence - Membership of a recognised pub watch or similar scheme
+The authority may consider: - The need for and location of CCTV cameras - The need for door supervision - The need for a text or radio pager system allowing communication between premises and with the Police - If during any specific local event further conditions need to be in place, e.g. Burnley FC home games.

+• Membership of a recognised pub watch or similar scheme